Agathokakological Nincompoop Monk

 Gregory: I’ve always felt like one, except for the last missing piece, which formed relatively recently.

 Dr. Ist: Mhm.
-Are there any specific directives to follow to become an agathokakological nincompoop monk?
+Are there any particular directives one must follow to become an agathokakological nincompoop monk?

-Gregory: Yes.
+Gregory: Yes, I thought you might ask.
 One must always be prepared to negotiate with the second law of thermodynamics.
-One must not view a productive negotiation as an achievement.
+One must not let a positive outcome inflate their ego—it’s just a hiccup in the universe’s unraveling.
 All hairstyles are welcome.

-Dr. Ist: How does one know when to begin negotiating?
+Dr. Ist: And how does one know when to begin negotiating?

 Dr. Ist: Mhm.
 Well, Gregory, I know of at least one organization that tried to force its will on the second law of thermodynamics sometime around the middle of the last century.

 Gregory: Oh, I didn’t . . .
-I was trying to be humorous, or so I thought.
 I didn’t expect you to take it that way.
-But since you did, I can think of at least two organizations from the last century that bypassed negotiations and attempted to subjugate the force.
+But since you did, I can think of at least two organizations from the last century that bypassed negotiation and attempted to subjugate the force.
 But what’s your point?

-Dr. Ist: My point is that not all negotiations end well.
-Sometimes, they can lead you into the eye of the storm.
+Dr. Ist: My point is—not all negotiations end well.
+Sometimes, they carry you straight into the eye of the storm.

 Gregory: I’m not sure I follow.

 Gregory: Oh, I see.
-No. The final destination is ideally a well-polished, minutely controlled, and parasite-free environment.
+No. The final destination, ideally, is a well-polished, tightly controlled, parasite-free environment.

 Dr. Ist: Exactly.

 Gregory: Hm.
-Sometimes, overcoming the urge for perfection requires . . . embracing recurring imperfection.
+Sometimes, overcoming the urge for perfection requires . . . learning to embrace recurring imperfection.

 Dr. Ist: And are you succeeding in that?